OpenF2/F2/docs/src/container-development.md

 </html>
 ```

+In developing a more advanced container, the HTML document's `body` element would contain additional markup and allow for specific positioning or placement of apps.
+Additionally, more advanced containers could introduce features and functionality to their apps in the form of authentication APIs, streaming data feeds, federated search, etc. All containers must follow the [F2 design guidelines](#container-design).

 ### Basic App

 Create your basic [F2 app manifest](app-development.html#app-manifest) and save it as `/path/to/your/manifest.js` using this code below.
 Note the path to this file should be specified in the `manifestUrl` property within the `_appConfigs` array in your basic container (shown above).